Part of the reason many people didn’t think Donald Trump would be elected president was because his narrative was terrible.

 But more than that, everything about the candidate and his candidacy was too on-the-nose.
 His bid for the most powerful office in the world was a blunt-force instrument wielded by an overgrown toddler.
 Everything about his public persona was simplistic, puffed-up and cliched.
 Television — which permeates our lives more than ever and helped make Trump a celebrity — has taught most of us to want more.

-Sure, we’ve all seen our share of junky TV; craven time-killers and iffy programming are not hard to find.
+Sure, we’ve all seen our share of junky TV; iffy, craven time-killers are not hard to find.
 But in the main, we have been raised by professionals who are really, really good at their jobs.
 Whether they’re creating hourlong dramas, crowd-pleasing sitcoms or just a regular episode or “Love It or List It,” the storytellers who create content for the small screen have trained us to accept competence as the bare minimum.
 Whatever our tastes — even if they veer toward the dystopian or unsubtle — we’re used to being able to choose from any array of excellent options from those who build narratives for us.

 That’s why, for a long time, Trump’s candidacy struck many in both parties as a non-starter.
 He latched on to crudely constructed villains (when he wasn’t emulating one).
 His solutions seemed comically superficial.
 His speeches were the equivalent of a derivative serial-killer show: They were designed to gin up fear, exclusion and paranoia, and expressly traded on stereotypes, biases and prurient strands of hate-driven excitement.
-It was all just too obvious and gross.
+It was all just too clunky and gross.
 Everything about Trump and his candidacy demanded a rewrite.

 He may be getting one.